QianWanghhu/FFExplore/README.md

 Explores the effect of factor fixing on model outputs.

 Companion code for the paper submitted to Reliability Engineering and System Safety.
 Code written by Qian Wang (@QianWanghhu) with input from Takuya Iwanaga (@ConnectedSystems) and released under the MIT license.
+Note that the code generates example results which could be slightly different in terms of factor rankings without affecting conclusions in the paper.

 **To recreate results:**